botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### DTD Blind Error messages

->If the out of band to Collaborator payload above do not work test if the target will call a ```exploit.dtd``` with invalid file reference and return in error the message to response.
+>Trigger XML parsing errors in such a way that the error messages contain sensitive data.
+If the out of band to Collaborator payload above do not work test if the target will call a ```exploit.dtd``` file with invalid reference and return response in an error message.

->Hosted on exploit server the ```/exploit.dtd``` file and body contents.
+>Hosted on exploit server the ```/exploit.dtd``` file and body contents to ```file:///invalid/``` path.

 ```xml
 <!ENTITY % file SYSTEM "file:///etc/passwd">